Convergence of Random Reshuffling Under The Kurdyka-{\L}ojasiewicz Inequality: Introduction

 \subsection{Connections to Previous Works}

-\textbf{The incremental gradient and random reshuffling methods.} There have been extensive works studying \RR for solving problem \eqref{eq:problem}.
-As mentioned in \Cref{sec:alg}, \RR also covers the well-known \IG as a special case.
-In what follows, we will briefly review some representative results for this method and provide the connections to our results.
+$\bullet$ \textbf{The random reshuffling method.} There have been numerous works studying \RR for solving problem \eqref{eq:problem}.
+In what follows, we will briefly review some representative results for these methods and provide the connections to our results.

-{\bf The incremental gradient method.} \IG is a popular algorithm used for solving problem \eqref{eq:problem}.
-It has a long history and is extensively studied.
-A series of works study the convergence behavior of \IG under various step size schemes and different assumptions on the problem; see, e.g., \cite{zhi1994analysis,tseng1998incremental,solodov1998incremental,solodov1998}.
-These works mainly provide weak convergence results (i.e., $\lim_{t\rightarrow\infty}\|\nabla f(x^t)\| = 0$) and do not provide explicit rates of convergence.
-A more recent work \cite{gurbu2015} shows that if the objective function $f$ is strongly convex and the iterates generated by \IG are uniformly bounded, then the whole sequence of iterates will converge to the unique optimal solution at a rate of $O(1/t)$.
-However, such a convergence result is established under the stringent strong convexity assumption.
-By contrast, our results yield strong limit-point convergence (i.e., the whole sequence of iterates converges to a stationary point) and convergence rate results for \IG under the KL inequality, which covers a very wide class of nonconvex functions.